-The PT Cruiser entered the market on a hype and gained instant recognition as a versatile utility, but it was only a spark amongst the competition.
+The Chrysler PT Cruise entered the market on a hype and gained instant recognition as a versatile utility, but it was only a spark amongst the competition.
 Although retaining its practical aspects, the initial impetus was lost.
 This vehicle proved itself a Chrysler gem, but in the light of fierce competition lost its luster.

 The PT Cruiser a Chrysler Gem

 Produced and retaining its popularity and appeal for more than a decade, the Chrysler PT Cruiser is still held in high regard today.
 The vehicle was manufactured between 2001 to 2010 as a four-door wagon and from 2005 to 2008 as a two-door convertible.
 It provided a versatility that included over 2-cubic metres of cargo space while retaining a comfortable passenger space and headroom.
 The advantage of the rear seats folding or being completely removed provided a further two-tiered luggage area.

 During its time serving the market, the Chrysler PT Cruiser utilized a standard 2.4-litre four-cylinder engine that generated 150 horsepower.
 It was linked to a 5-speed manual or 4-speed automatic transmission and although the acceleration was capable, the question of its fuel efficiency was an issue.
 From 2003, a turbocharged GT model was added, with at first a 215 horsepower engine and then upgraded in the 2006 model year, to 230 horsepower, but discontinued in 2007.
 Thereafter, from 2004 to 2009, motorists seeking increased power had with determined trims, the option of a 180 horsepower turbo engine.